cosmanBrenden/DocumentMunchers/README.md

 > ❗*Note:* The first time that the program opens, it will take a while for the initial processing of the test files.
-Searches will only display placeholders results until these files have finished processing.
+Searches will only display placeholder results until these files have finished processing.
 Once the files have been processed, future sessions of the program will load faster.